 Topstep withdrawals are easy to do.
 They have a full FAQs about it, but in general the process is:

-- Withdrawals are processed once a week
+- Withdrawals are processed daily

 - You must submit your request at any time, they have a form to fill out

 - You can only withdraw 50% of your total profits

 - You must have 5 profitable trading days between withdrawal requests

 - After your first payout they will also refund your last payment for the evaluation